-We are planning to have a silent auction at the 2019 Desert Bighorn Council Meeting in Mesquite, Nevada to support the Hansen-Welles Scholarship.
-This scholarship provides funding for projects that benefit desert bighorn sheep or their habitat.
-Although graduate students will receive preference in the selection of applicants, any person is eligible to apply for this scholarship.
+This DBC Memorial Scholarship (Charles Hansen, Ralph Welles, Robert Campbell, and Dick Weaver) provides funding for projects that benefit desert bighorn sheep or their habitat.
+Although graduate students will receive preference in the selection of applicants, any person is eligible to apply.

-If you have items related to bighorn sheep (or other wildlife) that you would like to donate, please bring the items to the meeting in April 2019.
-Items to consider are books, artwork, jewelry, clothes, field equipment, or any similar item that may be of interest to the membership..
+Please contact Regina Vu (email@example.com) if you have items related to bighorn sheep (or other wildlife) that you would like to donate.
+Items to consider are books, artwork, jewelry, clothes, field equipment, or any similar item that may be of interest to the membership.

 Any organization or person submitting a project or program proposal shall be an active member of the Desert Bighorn Council, or shall be sponsored in writing by a

 current member of the Desert Bighorn Council.

 Proposed projects or programs must be for the benefit of desert bighorn sheep or desert bighorn sheep habitat.